baponcet/discovery-lab/README.md

 # Discovery Lab - Rocket team

-Take a seat and explore the universe of the possible in web3
+Take a seat and explore the universe of the possible